+Cluster Name

-Cluster Name Type a name for the new cluster.
+Type a name for the new cluster.
 Symantec recommends a maximum length of 32 characters for the cluster name.

+Cluster ID

-Cluster ID Select a cluster ID from the suggested cluster IDs in the drop-down list, or type a unique ID for the cluster.
+Select a cluster ID from the suggested cluster IDs in the drop-down list or type a unique ID for the cluster.
 The cluster ID can be any number from 0 to 65535.

-Note: If you chose to specify systems and users manually in step 4 or if you share a private network between more than one domain, make sure that the cluster ID is unique.
+Caution: If you chose to specify systems and users manually in step 4 or if you share a private network between more than one domain, make sure that the cluster ID is unique.

+Operating System

-Operating System From the drop-down list, select the operating system.
+From the drop-down list select the operating system.
+The Available Systems box then displays all the systems that are running the specified operating system.

 All the systems in the cluster must have the same operating system and architecture.
-For example, you cannot configure a Windows Server 2008 R2 system and a Windows Server 2012 system in the same cluster.
+You cannot configure a Windows Server 2008 and a Windows Server 2008 R2 system in the same cluster.

+Available Systems

-Available Systems Select the systems that you wish to configure in the cluster.
+Select the systems that you wish to configure in the cluster.
 Check the Select all systems check box to select all the systems simultaneously.

-The wizard discovers the NICs on the selected systems.
+The wizard discovers the network interface cards (NICs) on the selected systems.
 For single-node clusters with the required number of NICs, the wizard prompts you to configure a private link heartbeat.
 In the dialog box, click Yes to configure a private link heartbeat.

-- 10 The wizard validates the selected systems for cluster membership.
-After the systems are validated, click Next. - If a system is not validated, review the message associated with the failure and restart the wizard after rectifying the problem. - If you chose to configure a private link heartbeat in step 9, proceed to the next step.
-Otherwise, proceed to step 12. - 11 On the Private Network Configuration panel, configure the VCS private network and then click Next.
-You can configure the VCS private network either over the ethernet or over the User Datagram Protocol (UDP) layer using IPv4 or IPv6 network.
+10 The wizard validates the selected systems for cluster membership.
+After the systems are validated, click Next.

+If a system is not validated, review the message associated with the failure and restart the wizard after rectifying the problem.

+If you chose to configure a private link heartbeat in the earlier step, proceed to the next step.
+Otherwise, proceed to step 12 on page 144.

+11 On the Private Network Configuration panel, configure the VCS private network and then click Next.

+You can configure the VCS private network either over ethernet or over the User Datagram Protocol (UDP) layer using IPv4 or IPv6 network.
+Do one of the following:

-To configure the VCS private network over ethernet, complete the following steps:
+To configure the VCS private network over the ethernet, complete the following steps:

-- Select Configure LLT over Ethernet. - Select the check boxes next to the two NICs to be assigned to the private network.
-You can assign a maximum of eight network links.
-Symantec recommends reserving two NICs exclusively for the private network.
-However, you could lower the priority of one of the NICs and use the low-priority NIC for both public and as well as private communication. - If there are only two NICs on a selected system, Symantec recommends that you lower the priority of at least one NIC that will be used for private as well as public network communication. - To lower the priority of a NIC, right-click the NIC and select Low Priority from the pop-up menu. - If your configuration contains teamed NICs, the wizard groups them as "NIC Group #N" where "N" is a number assigned to the teamed NIC.
+Select Configure LLT over Ethernet.

+- Select the check boxes next to the two NICs to be assigned to the private network.
+You can assign a maximum of eight network links. - Symantec recommends reserving two NICs exclusively for the private network.
+However, you could lower the priority of one of the NICs and use the low-priority NIC for both public and private communication. - If you have only two NICs on a selected system, it is recommended that you lower the priority of at least one NIC that will be used for private as well as public network communication. - To lower the priority of a NIC, right-click the NIC and select Low Priority from the pop-up menu. - If your configuration contains teamed NICs, the wizard groups them as "NIC Group #N" where "N" is a number assigned to the teamed NIC.
 A teamed NIC is a logical NIC, formed by grouping several physical NICs together.
 All NICs in a team have an identical MAC address.
-Symantec recommends that you do not select teamed NICs for the private network. - The wizard configures the LLT service (over ethernet) on the selected network adapters.
+Symantec recommends that you do not select teamed NICs for the private network.

+The wizard configures the LLT service (over ethernet) on the selected network adapters.